10 Project Management Mistakes That Fail a Project

 Lack of support from higher management

-I have said it earlier and it has always been my belief that unless higher management buys-in, the lifecycle of the project is in amazingly unpredictable (tends to shelve, if things are not in your favor).
+I have said it earlier and it has always been my belief that unless higher management buys-in, the lifecycle of the project is in amazingly unpredictable (tends to shelve, if things are not in your favour).
 If you have support from Executive Management, it can step in and using their experience & authority, can make the way for struggling project or remove obstacles.

 Ever changing project scope